 - Do I prefer to work with certain types of people, eg other migrants, children, elderly, or with certain types of animals, eg cats, dogs or birds?

 - Do I prefer practical work, like making things or gardening, or thinking work, like writing or accounting?

 Your local volunteer centre can help you find volunteering opportunities.
 They will help you find a suitable organisation and match you with a role.
 Check your local volunteer center on the Volunteering New Zealand website.

-HOT TIP: If possible, before you start looking for a role visit your local volunteer centre for a face-to-face talk.
-This is a great way to make sure that you end up with the volunteering experience that is right for you.
+If possible, before you start looking for a role visit your local volunteer centre for a face-to-face talk.
+This is a great way to make sure that you end up with the volunteering experience that is right for you